uc-eqgeo/okada4py/README.md

 and this implementation: [![DOI](https://zenodo.org/badge/212802180.svg)](https://doi.org/10.5281/zenodo.14170826)

+[Dr Leah Langer](https://en-exact-sciences.tau.ac.il/profile/llanger) kindly implemented her receiver elevation correction to provide a first order correction of the effect of topography on the evaluation of Green's functions.
+If you use this, please cite (and read) this paper: [doi: 10.1016/j.tecto.2020.228566](https://doi.org/10.1016/j.tecto.2020.228566)

 ## Install okada4py:

 This installation requires meson.
 Install meson and meson-python first (check it out with pip).